socketry/falcon/README.md

 ## Usage

-You can run `falcon serve` directly, and it will load the `config.ru` and start serving on port 9292.
+You can run `falcon serve` directly, and it will load the `config.ru` and start serving on https://localhost:9292.

 ### WebSockets